Ktt-Development/docs.kttdevelopment.com/webdir/configuration.md

 ## 404 Page

 The 404 page is the default page that wil be used if no page can be found for the specified context.
-Only used for files in the output folder, not computer files.

 ```yml
 # The file to use as the 404 page.